-The Festival has a rich history of discovering hundreds of ground-breaking directors including Martin Scorsese, John Carpenter, Taylor Hackford, Susan Seidelman, Victor Nunez; Wim Wenders, Rainer Werner Fassbinder; Bertrand Tavernier; Peter Weir; Dariush Mehrjui; Mike Leigh, Alan Parker, Michael Apted, Peter Greenaway; Vincent Ward; Krzysztof Kieslowski, Krzysztof Zanussi; Dusan Makavejev; Victor Erice; Jan Troell; and Maria Louisa Bemberg.
+The Festival has a rich history of discovering hundreds of ground-breaking directors including Martin Scorsese, John Carpenter, Taylor Hackford, Susan Seidelman, Victor Nunez, Wim Wenders, Rainer Werner Fassbinder, Bertrand Tavernier, Peter Weir, Dariush Mehrjui, Mike Leigh, Alan Parker, Michael Apted, Peter Greenaway, Vincent Ward, Krzysztof Kieslowski, Krzysztof Zanussi, Dusan Makavejev, Victor Erice, Jan Troell and Maria Louisa Bemberg.
 The 51st Chicago International Film Festival will take place October 15-29, 2015.

 Some have thought they were Charlie Chaplin’s eyes (including Mr. Chaplin), others thought they were Liza Minnelli’s (including Ms. Minnelli).
-However, those intriguing eyes on the Chicago International Film Festival logo belong to a combination of silent screen sirens: Theda Bara, Pola Negri and Mae Murray.
-These ladies vamped it up in countless films at the dawn of cinema and the logo is a rendering of all three.
+However, those eyes on the Chicago International Film Festival logo belong to a combination of silent screen sirens: Theda Bara, Pola Negri and Mae Murray.
+These actresses starred in countless films at the dawn of cinema and the logo is a rendering of all three.
 Created by Festival Founder and Artistic Director Michael Kutza, our logo has become internationally recognized as an image that represents both the allure of the silver screen and the cinematic celebration that takes place every year in Chicago.
 The silent star Celluloid hero, with her heavily mascared eyes, continues to be the Festival’s guiding vision since 1964.